EasonLiaw/Wafer_Status_Classification/README.md

 2. Inserting good quality training data from batch files into MySQL database, which is hosted on Heroku platform.
 3. Export compiled data from previous step into a single .csv file in <b>Training_Data_FromDB</b> folder for data preprocessing.
 4. Preprocess data using various feature engineering techniques, while performing initial Exploratory Data Analysis (EDA).
 Note that results from certain stages of data preprocessing are saved in <b>Intermediate_Train_Results</b> folder for reference.
-5. Perform resampling using SMOTETomek on the training dataset seperately after data preprocessing.
+5. Perform resampling using <b>SMOTETomek</b> on the training dataset seperately after data preprocessing.
-6. The following set of configurations are also tested for various number of features selected from using F-classification on various models along with hyperparameter tuning:
+6. The following set of configurations are also tested for various number of features selected from using <b>F-classification</b> on various models along with hyperparameter tuning:
 - Resampling vs No resampling
 - Clustering vs No clustering
-7. Results from previous steps are stored in .csv file named as "Model_results_by_num_features.csv"
+7. Results from previous steps are stored in .csv file named as <b>"Model_results_by_num_features.csv"</b>
 8. Best model is identified from a set of evaluation criteria and the best model is retrained on the entire dataset before saving it into .pkl file under <b>Saved_Models</b> folder.
 9. Validating the quality of batch files source (<b>Prediction_Batch_Files</b> folder) based on a set of customized validation rules for model prediction.
 10. Inserting good quality prediction data from batch files into MySQL database.
-11. Export compiled data from previous step into a single .csv file in Prediction_Data_FromDB folder for data preprocessing.
+11. Export compiled data from previous step into a single .csv file in <b>Prediction_Data_FromDB</b> folder for data preprocessing.
 12. Preprocess data using the same feature engineering techniques identified in Step 4.
 13. Perform either resampling or clustering or both on the preprocessed data from previous step based on configurations of best model identified from step 8.
 14. Perform model prediction using best models saved from step 8 and results from model prediction are saved into <b>Intermediate_Pred_Results</b> folder.